databrary/policies/investigator-agmt.md

 I agree to cite all Databrary resources I use in my scholarly work.
 Databrary will provide a recommended citation format.

-If I am a *PI*, I agree to manage the privileges of *Investigators* whose research I oversee.
-If I am not a *PI*, I understand that my access privileges may be managed or restricted by the *PI* who oversees my research.
+If I am a *Databrary Principal Investigator*, I agree to manage the privileges of *Databrary Affiliate Investigators* whose research I oversee.
+If I am not a *Databrary Principal Investigator*, I understand that my access privileges may be managed or restricted by the *Databrary Principal Investigator* who oversees my research.

 ### 3. Privacy of research participants
 I warrant that I will treat *Data* taken from or contributed to Databrary with the same high standards of care that I would treat *Data* collected in my own laboratory.

 *Recordings* may contain *Personally Identifying Information* about *Depicted Individuals* -- *Research Participants* as well as other individuals who are incidentally recorded or photographed.
 Images and/or voices may be visible or heard.
 Names may be spoken out loud.
 Images and voices of visitors or other people who are not research participants may be recorded.
 If a study takes place in a home or other setting, aspects of that home or setting may be recorded.
 Thus, individuals or locations may be identified from *Recordings*.
 Any disclosure of the identity of *Research Participants* violates the *Promise of Confidentiality* given to them. *Identification* of other individuals depicted in *Recordings* violates their privacy, as well.

 *De-Identified Data, Non-Identifiable Data*, and *Metadata* may be combined to identify research participants. *De-Identified Data, Non-Identifiable Data*, and *Metadata* may be combined with *Recordings* to identify individuals or cause them harm or embarrassment.
 These represent significant risks.

+#### Browsing and downloading

-To reduce them them, when browsing and downloading *Data*, I agree to:
+To reduce them, when browsing and downloading *Data*, I agree to:

 - Protect the identity of **all** individuals with information in Databrary, especially *Depicted Individuals*;
-- Keep *Data* secure on computers with access limited to researchers whom I have trained and who are under my supervision or the supervision of the *Investigator* who oversees my research;
+- Keep *Data* secure on computers with limited access;
+- Ensure that researchers who access *Data* have applied for and been granted independent authorization to access Databrary.
 - Respect the *Level of Sharing Permission* given by *Depicted Individuals*.
+- Use *Data* exclusively for the purpose of scientific research, technology development or education under the auspices of an academic, research, government, health, or commercial entity.

+I also agree not to sell or trade *Data*.

+#### Contributing data

 When contributing *Data*, I agree to: